mounakrishna-r/brain/readme.md

 from core.logger import log_conversation

 def start_chat():
-print("🧠 Welcome to the JARVIS CLI Assistant!") print("Type your question or 'exit' to quit.\n")
+print("🧠 Welcome to the Monarch CLI Assistant!") print("Type your question or 'exit' to quit.\n")

     qa = load_retrieval_chain()